muthiman/Distributed-consensus-of-time/README.md

 **Design Consideration**: A gossip protocol was chosen for its scalability and robustness.
 It allows information to propagate through the network without requiring all-to-all communication, making it suitable for large-scale deployments.
 The hybrid push-pull approach balances proactive information sharing with the ability to request updates when needed.

-### 2.4 Time Synchronization Process
+### 2.4 Time Synchronisation Process

-Our time synchronization process involves a four-timestamp mechanism:
+Our time synchronisation process involves a four-timestamp mechanism:

 1. Node A sends request with t1
 2. Node B receives at t2, responds with t1, t2, t3, and its current time